| Utah

 except for a few dugways that might require a bit of get-up-and-go to

+get across.
 Finally work my way down to the Dirty Devil River.
 Would love to get

 out and cool off in water, but deer flies are swarming around the truck